edvin/tornadofx/README.md

  </repositories>
 ```

+Snapshots are pushed every day at GMT 16:00 if there was any changes.

 ## Important version note

 TornadoFX is now built against Kotlin 1.1.1 and compiled with `jvmTarget 1.8`, which means that your code must do the same.
 Update your build system to configure the `jvmTarget` accordingly.